vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

     }
 ```

-Before walking through the settings, let us be familiar with some terminilogies:
+Before walking through the settings, let us be familiar with some terminologies:

 * Transport Stream - MPEG transport stream (MPEG-TS, MTS) or simply transport stream (TS) is a standard digital container format for transmission and storage of audio, video.
 * Programs & PMT - Transport stream has a concept of programs.
 Every program is described by a Program Map Table (PMT).
 The elementary streams associated with that program have PIDs listed in the PMT.
 Another PID is associated with the PMT itself.
 For instance, a transport stream used in digital television might contain three programs, to represent three television channels.
 Suppose each channel consists of one video stream, one or two audio streams, and any necessary metadata.
 A receiver wishing to decode one of the three channels merely has to decode the payloads of each PID associated with its program.
 * Caption Service Descriptors - Caption Service Descriptors are used to aid in the navigation of digital closed caption services and are carried in the PMT.
 * EBIF - Enhanced TV Binary Interchange Format is a multimedia content format.
 The primary purpose of the EBIF content format is to represent an optimized collection of widget and byte code specifications that define one or more multimedia pages, similar to web pages, but specialized for use within an enhanced television or interactive television system.
-* Nielsen Inaudible Tones - Non-Intrusive content within the Live Stream, serving almost as "meta data" that allows upstream Producer to track the number of Consumer downstream.
+* Nielsen Inaudible Tones - Non-Intrusive content within the Live Stream, serving almost as "metadata" that allows upstream Producer to track the number of Consumer downstream.
 Every encoder has an "ID3 Tag Inserter".
-When an encoder detectes such tones, it inserts ID3 tags, which are eventually tracked when consumed downstream.
+When an encoder detects such tones, it inserts ID3 tags, which are eventually tracked when consumed downstream.

-As the name suggest, `ArchieveOutputGroup` is basically the configuration which the Encoder uses to spit the `.ts` Segement Files into S3 while encoding the live stream.
+As the name suggest, `ArchieveOutputGroup` is basically the configuration which the Encoder uses to spit the `.ts` Segment Files into S3 while encoding the live stream.
 Ignoring the hierarchy, let's understand the properties:

 * RolloverInterval - Number of seconds of "encoded" Live Stream Content stored in each Segment file.
-* M2tsSettings - From [Creating an archive output group](https://docs.aws.amazon.com/medialive/latest/ug/creating-archive-output-group.html), it is evident that the default extension for archive files are **.m2ts**. ([Also See Examples](https://docs.aws.amazon.com/medialive/latest/ug/archive-examples.html)).
-Hence the `M2tsSettings`.
+* M2tsSettings - From <a href="https://docs.aws.amazon.com/medialive/latest/ug/creating-archive-output-group.html" target="_blank">Creating an archive output group</a>, it is evident that the default extension for archive files are **.m2ts**. <a href="https://docs.aws.amazon.com/medialive/latest/ug/archive-examples.html" target="_blank">See Examples.
+Hence, the `M2tsSettings`.
 Looking closely, "m" suggests "MPEG" (Input) and "t2" suggests the ".ts" segment files (output).
 * CcDescriptor: 'DISABLED' - When 'ENABLED', generates captionServiceDescriptor in PMT.
 This is how we can have captions in the Player.
 * Ebif: 'NONE' - When 'PASSTHROUGH', allows EBIF Data from Input Source to pass down to Output.
 * NielsenId3Behavior: 'NO_PASSTHROUGH' - When 'PASSTHROUGH', it permits the Encoder to insert ID3 Tags in the output whenever a Nielsen Inaudible Tone is detected in the Input.